 “Many friends of mine got killed,” says Achmad.
 “It is hard to believe that they are gone.
 We lived together, ate together, now they are dead just for being on the streets.
 One of the friends that died was like a brother to me.”

 Achmad now lives abroad himself – he says: “Especially the 18 to 25 year olds face big difficulties.
 Our future has gone.
 There is no hope for a job a career.
-We only want to live the other day.
-Youth asks how they can live, how they can have a family, how they can go to work, how they can live as normal people.”
+We only want to live the next day.
+The youth ask how they can live, how they can have a family, how they can go to work, how they can live as normal people.”

 But he is not without hope for his nation.
 “In a way the war is very bad, miserable.
 On the other hand it helps people to find Christ.
 The war helps us as church to be available to others.
 Share Jesus Christ’s love.
 It is like when you really want to see how beautiful white is, you have to see black.
 To really see the love of Christ, we need to see the evil side of man.